russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 How can I find the time to read more?

 Depending on how long you decide to read, the process of reading a book or text doesn’t have to take over an extended amount of time.
-Fortunately, there are ways to cut down on your reading time to fit it into a busy schedule, such as increasing your words per minute (WPM) speed reading or listening to audiobook summaries.
+Fortunately, there are ways to cut down on your reading time and understand the main points of a good book, such as increasing your words per minute (WPM) speed reading or listening to audiobook summaries.
 This way, you can read and retain information while on the go – during commutes, break times, and before or after work.

 4.7